sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

         y <= y + 1
         z <= z + 1
 ```
-Though code size has effectively doubled, we prevent the need to check the conditional statement while inside of the loop.
-This leads to less branching and allows for additional optimizations within each loop body.
+Though code size has effectively doubled, we have now prevented the need to check the conditional statement while inside the loop's body.
+This leads to less branching and allows for additional, separate optimizations within each branch.

 In this project, I implemented loop unswitching for Bril.

 ## Design and Implementation

 This optimization primarily involves loops, so the first step is to specify a contract for the representation of loops in Bril.
-Note that other representations are allowed, but will need to be preprocessed into the following format before the loop unswitching optimization occurs:
+Note that other representations are allowed, though they will need to be preprocessed into the following format before the loop unswitching optimization occurs.
+This is a matter of updating the Bril.

+The for loop:

 ```
 for( int c = 0; c < max; c += i):